choishingwan/PRS-Tutorial/docs/target.md

 ## \# Mismatching SNPs
 SNPs that have mismatching alleles reported in the base and target data may be resolvable by strand-flipping the alleles to their complementary alleles in e.g. the target data, such as for a SNP with A/C in the base data and G/T in the target.
 This can be achieved with the following steps:

+!!! note
+    Most PRS software will perform strand-flipping automatically, thus this step is usually not required.

 1\.
 Load the bim file, the summary statistic and the QC SNP list into R

 === "Without data.table"